JagodaBodnar/Jewelry-shop/README.md

 ### Project description

-Application was created with [create-react-app](https://github.com/facebook/create-react-app) for education purposes.<br />
+Application was created with [create-react-app](https://github.com/facebook/create-react-app) for educational purposes.<br />
 App has been built using React Hooks and styled using [styled-components](https://styled-components.com/).<br />
 Contact from is handeled by [EmailJS](https://www.emailjs.com/).
 Product images has been downloaded from [pngguru](https://www.pngguru.com/) according to license notification on the website no attribution is required for Non-Commercial-Use.<br />